kamsandhu93/visitor-signin/README.md

 ### Visitor-Back
  - Hosts the backup and restore scripts.
- - If there is no database detected, the script will download a copy of the database from dropbox during deployment.
  - Database is backedup to dropbox every day at 01:00 server time.
  - Reads and writes to `/visitor-back/database/visitor_db.db` inside the container.
 To perform a forced restore, run: